 Belle's Basix (3916 1st Ave NE), entertainment variety, open stage drag shows, karoake, bingo, open daily from 5pm, dancing, undies nights, wet boxer contests, theme party nights.

-Club CO2 (616 2nd Avenue SE), new glbtqa nightclub, mixed men/women, large screen sports, drag, strippers, karaoke, bingo, theme parties.
+Club CO2 (616 2nd Avenue SE) - CLOSED - LGBT nightclub, men/women, big screen sports, drag, strippers, karaoke, bingo, theme parties.